jpmorgan-payments/online-payments/README.md

 There are two main directories for you to access:

-- `/app` for the showcase UI and server experience.
+- `/app` for the showcase UI.
 - `/postman` for the Postman Collection.

 ### Application (App)

-A TS/JS application with a client and server used to demonstrate how to integrate with our APIs on frontend applications.
+A TS/JS application with a client used to demonstrate how to integrate with our APIs on frontend applications.

 All your actions on this application are served by mock data included in the app codebase.